rradczewski/ymmv/_drafts/react-hooks-cypress-and-the-fabric-of-the-universe.md

 The beauty of `redux` and the other libraries lies not only in how easy they are to comprehend, but also how you can test them.
 To a certain extend, they all use the language like it was designed, so testing them requires only a standard toolset like `jest` or `mocha`.

 Hooks and with them React fiber on the other hand required a lot of changes to existing tests because of the way asynchronicity and React's implementation had to suddenly be factored in.
 Not only did this break `shallow`-rendering, [`act`](https://reactjs.org/docs/test-utils.html#act) caused quite a lot of confusion at first because of odd error messages that couldn't be explained or removed easily (see e.g. [this issue](https://github.com/facebook/react/issues/15379)).

-This left me not only with the feeling that my pattern matching did no longer work, but also that the tests that usually gave me confidence were now less reliable than they were before.

 <hr/>